-Q.12.1 2014 - May [1] {C} (b) Practical Anson Limited held equity shares in Booban Limited.
+Q.12.1 2014 - May [1] {C} (b) Practical

+Anson Limited held equity shares in Booban Limited.
 Later on Anson Limited became a subsidiary company of Booban Limited.
-Decide under panies Act, 2013 whether it is necessary for A surrende er the equity shares of Booban Limited?
+Decide under the Companies Act, 2013 whether it is necessary for Anson Limited to surrender the equity shares of Booban Limited?
 (5 marks)